 list allows viewing papers that belong to any of these groups separately.

-At the time being, my hot topics are fronts of
+At the time being, my hot topics are random-field and

 - Current topics: